tejas777/Student-helper-Android-Application-for-PICT/README.md

 8. Upload College notices
 9. Any teacher in department can check anyone's data.
 10. Upload available time for each teacher.
+10. Get notification of every addition of PPT and notice's from the teacher to the student.

 Technologies Used: Android Studio, PHP, MYSQLI.